Macrocystis: Morphs

+Distribution

+Macrocystis is distributed along the eastern Pacific coast from Alaska to Mexico and from Peru and along the Argentinian coast as well as in Australia, New Zealand, South Africa and most sub-Antarctic islands to 60°S.

 Aquaculture

 Macrocystis pyrifera has been utilized for many years as a food source; it also contains many compounds such as iodine, potassium, other minerals vitamins and carbohydrates and thus has also been used as a dietary supplement.
 In the beginning of the 20th century California kelp beds were harvested as a source for soda ash.
 With commercial interest increasing significantly during the 1970s and the 1980s this was primarily due to the production of alginates, and also for biomass production for animal feed due to the energy crisis during that period.
 However the commercial production of M. pyrifera never became reality.
 With the end of the energy crisis and the decline in prices of alginates, the research into farming Macrocystis also declined.

 The demand for M. pyrifera is increasing due to the newfound uses of these plants such as fertilizers, cultivation for bioremediation purposes, abalone and sea urchin feed.
 There is current research going into utilizing M. pyrifera as feed for other aquaculture species such as shrimps.
 Recently, M. pyrifera has been examined as a possible feedstock for conversion into ethanol for biofuel use.